126016/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Concept/Index.rst

 ========================

-Events, Hooks and Signals provide an easy way to extend the functionality of the TYPO3 Core and its extensions without blocking others to do the same.
+Events, Hooks and Signals provide an easy way to extend the functionality of the TYPO3 Core and its extensions without blocking other extensions to do the same.

 :ref:`Events <EventDispatcherEvents>` are being emitted by the TYPO3 Core or an Extension via the :ref:`EventDispatcher <EventDispatcher>`.
 The Event